Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 How do these brands compare to more affordable options?

 Both Starkey and ReSound offer premium technology at premium prices.
-More affordable alternatives like MDHearing, Eargo, or Jabra Enhance provide basic functionality at lower price points but lack these premium brands’ advanced features and customization options.
-For those with mild to moderate hearing loss seeking more affordable options, over-the-counter devices can provide significant benefits.
+More affordable alternatives, such as MDHearing, Eargo and Jabra Enhance, provide basic functionality at lower price points, but they lack advanced features for people with severe or profound hearing loss.